 General Reference and Companions

 Increased attention to ancient medicine has led to a number of useful reference works over the last few decades.
 Keyser and Irby-Massie 2008 is the best single resource for finding information on a variety of medical writers, though the entries are of varying quality and often lack consistency in coverage.
 Irby-Massie 2016 features a section on “Healing and the Human Body.”
 Keyser and Scarborough 2018 devotes several chapters to Greek and Roman medicine from Hippocrates to Late Antiquity.
-Craik 2015 summarizes works of the Hippocratic Corpus and provides basic information on scholarly interpretations.
+Craik 2015 summarizes works in the Hippocratic Corpus and provides useful information on dating, structure, etc.

 Craik, E. 2015.
 The ‘Hippocratic’ Corpus: Content and Context.
 London.